-Stakeholder Comments Andrew was [in] regular education classrooms his whole 12 years of education because that's where he learned best.
-Karen Larson There should be more emphasis on reducing segregated school placements at an earlier age.
+nts Andrew was [in] regular education classrooms his whole 12 years of education because that's where he wanted to be and that's where he learned best.
+Karen Larson Stakeholder Comments There should be more emphasis on reducing segregated school placements at an earlier age.
 These segregated placements at an earlier age sometimes funnel kids into segregated or center-based facility-placed employment situations later on.
-Dan Stewart Person centered planning could be a formative process implemented in transition planning services for students with any disability so that they may become active participants in determining their future in employment, housing, and community engagement.
+Dan Stewart Stakehold Person centered planning could be a formative process implemented in transition planning services for students with any disability so that they may become active participants in determining their future in employment, housing, and community engagement.
 Teachers and service providers should have training to facilitate this process.
-Donna Atherton
+Dan Stewart Donna Atherton